Supreme Court won't review contempt conviction of anti-Chevron environmental lawyer | KRDO

 By Ariane de Vogue, CNN Supreme Court Reporter

-The US Supreme Court left in place the conviction of attorney Steven Donziger — a long-time foe of Chevron Corp. — who sought to challenge the appointment of private attorneys to prosecute criminal contempt of court.
+(CNN) -- The US Supreme Court left in place the conviction of attorney Steven Donziger -- a long-time foe of Chevron Corp. -- who sought to challenge the appointment of private attorneys to prosecute criminal contempt of court.

 In the 1990s, Donziger represented thousands of farmers and indigenous people who, he said, suffered environmental and health problems caused by oil drilling in Ecuador.
 An Ecuadorian court awarded the plaintiffs $9.5 billion in damages.
-Chevron later withdrew its assets from Ecuador and fought Donziger in the US, arguing that he procured the Ecuadorian judgment through bribery and fraud.
+Texaco, purchased by Chevron in 2001, had previously withdrawn its assets from Ecuador.
+Chevron fought Donziger in the US, arguing successfully in court that he procured the Ecuadorian judgment through bribery and fraud.
+Donziger was later disbarred.

 After Donziger declined to provide information about his electronic devices, he was charged with contempt of court.
 The matter had been referred to the US attorney for the Southern District of New York, who declined to prosecute due to resource constraints.
 The judge then appointed three private attorneys as special prosecutors.